 The Google Play Store is a treasure trove of apps and content.
 It's sometimes necessary to install the Play Store manually if you unintentionally uninstalled it or want to roll back to a previous version to avoid bugs.
-Here's how to download and how to install the Play Store, along with details of the new features each update introduces.
+Here's how to download and how to install the Play Store, so you can try the new features before the rest of the crowd.

 A note on Google Play Store version numbers